Close up of human tissue under microscope.

 Overview

-We provide TEM services for tissues, cells and nano-particles using the Phillips CM10.
+We offer TEM services for tissues, cells, and nano-particles using the Phillips CM10 and JEOL JEM-1400 microscopes.

 Sample preparation guidelines

-If using animals, perfusion fixation is imperative for preservation of fine structures.
+• If using animals, perfusion fixation is crucial for preserving fine structures.

-Your tissue sample should be free floating in fixative of at least 10x the volume of the tissue.
+Ensure that your tissue sample is freely floating in fixative with a volume at least 10 times that of the tissue.

 Drop off